 All together, becoming a wife, momma and homeowner inspired me to expand my domestic abilities beyond my impressive skills in baking a frozen pizza and obvious talents at purchasing everything West Elm produces.
 I grew up in an amazing family that taught me the value of what hard work and a little sweat could do, so I've been testing the waters in baking, crafting, decorating, diy-ing, cooking, gardening and pretty much any other house related "ing" you can think of to save us money (Mike would say that's debatable) and improve our lives.
 (Mike says to "please add usually.")

 So, all that to say, that's a little of what you'll find here.
-Honest thoughts on parenthood that are often "un-mom like" with a little DIY thrown in to keep you on your toes.
+Honest thoughts on parenthood with a little DIY thrown in to keep you on your toes.
 Basically, I like to pretend my life is interesting enough to write about and Mike likes it because it's free and it keeps me out of mischief.